DLibatique/LATN102-S20/notes/1-nouns-adjs.md

 To decline a three termination adjective beyond the nominative case, begin the same way as with a 2-1-2 adjective: go to the second part of the dictionary entry, the feminine nominative singular form, and get the adjective's stem by chopping off the final *-is*.
 Then, add the endings that you need.

-Generally, these adjectives decline like third declension nouns with a few small differences.
+Generally, these adjectives decline like [third declension masculine/feminine](../charts/1-nouns#third-declension-masculinefeminine) and [third declension neuter](../charts/1-nouns#third-declension-neuter) nouns with a few small differences.
 The genitive plural for all third declension adjectives ends in *-ium* instead of *-um* and the nominative plural for neuter third declension adjectives ends in *-ia* instead of *-a* (NB: the ablative singular for all third declension adjectives ends with *-ī* instead of *-e*, but we don't have to worry about that for now).

+The full declension chart for three termination adjectives can be found [here](../charts/1-adjectives#3term).

 ### 3) Two termination adjectives:

 *fortis*, *forte* - strong

-Two termination adjectives can be recognized by the fact that they have two adjectival forms that end in *-is* and *-e*, respectively.
+Two termination adjectives can be recognized by the fact that their dictionary entry consists of two adjectival forms that end in *-is* and *-e*, respectively.
 In two termination adjectives, the first form (i.e. *fortis*) tells us the masculine AND feminine nominative singular form and the second form (i.e. *forte*) is the neuter nominative singular form.

 Like three termination adjectives, two termination adjectives generally decline like third declension nouns except in the genitive plural for all genders and neuter nominative plural (as well as the ablative singular).

+The declension of two termination adjectives is exactly the same as for three termination adjectives, except that the masculine and feminine nominative singular forms are the same.

 ### 4) One termination adjectives: